 Click any one of the results from the list.
 Drill into its detail page and inspect the log from this Pod, including the complete context on the right.
 It is convenient for developers in terms of debugging and analyzing.

-NoteThe log query interface supports dynamic refreshing with 5s, 10s or 15s, and allows users to export logs to a local file for further analysis (in the top-right corner).
+NoteThe log query interface supports dynamic refreshing with 5s, 10s or 15s, and allows users to export logs to a local file for further analysis (in the upper-right corner).

-Inspect the container detail page as follows.
+Inspect the container detail page.
 At the same time, it allows you to open the terminal to debug the container directly.